paugier/mercurial-book/en/undo.rst

 Here's a brief description of how the ``hg backout`` command works.

-1. It ensures that the working directory is “clean”, i.e. that the output of ``hg status`` would be empty.
+1. It ensures that the working directory is “clean”, i.e. that the output of ``hg status -amrd`` would be empty.

 2. It remembers the current parent of the working directory.
 Let's call this changeset ``orig``.

-3. It does the equivalent of a ``hg update`` to sync the working directory to the changeset you want to back out.
+3. It does the equivalent of an ``hg update`` to sync the working directory to the changeset you want to back out.
 Let's call this changeset
    ``backout``.

 4. It finds the parent of that changeset.
 Let's call that changeset ``parent``.